FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

 After calibration, update the parameters inside the ORBSLAM3_CRAZYFLIE project.
 The parameters used by ORB-SLAM3 are in the `camera_and_slam_settings.yaml` file inside the `config` folder of the orb_slam3 ROS2 package (`~/ORBSLAM3_CRAZYFLIE/ros_ws/src/orb_slam3/config/camera_and_slam_settings.yaml`).

+## Contributions

+The project was mainly developed as a group effort during shared work sessions.
+The code was always reviewed collaboratively and checked by all group members, while the main individual contributions were:

+* **Daniele Crivellari**: Implementation of image acquisition.
+Preparation of the PowerPoint presentation.

+* **Filippo Ugolini**: Implementation of IMU data acquisition.
+Preparation of the PowerPoint presentation.

+* **Filippo Samorì**: Integration of ROS2 and ORB-SLAM3.
+Development of the application on the AI-deck.
+Writing of the README.

 ## License

 This project is licensed under the GPLv3 License.